2024 Local Visibility Index

 The SOCi LVI has proven to be an authoritative source of the metrics that matter for local visibility.
 Our methodology has evolved over the years, keeping pace with changes in local algorithms and consumer trends.
 This year’s report marks one of the most significant steps in the SOCi LVI’s evolution, as we expand the report's scope to include the majority of multi-location businesses in the United States.

 We’ve examined 2,791 companies this year, representing 2.8 million store and office locations — four times more companies than in last year's report.
-Our extensive analysis now encompasses the majority of U.S. brands with 50+ locations, allowing us to definitively rank the 100 most visible local brands in the nation and identify the most visible local brands in every state.
+Our extensive analysis now encompasses the majority of the U.S. brands with 50+ locations, allowing us to debut the SOCi 100 — a definitive ranking of the 100 most visible local brands in the nation — and identify the most visible local brands in every state.

 Search: Visibility on the platforms consumers use to seek out information about local businesses.